PDA

 Practical strategies that balance both sets of needs:

 • Co-created visual schedules satisfy ADHD's need for external structure while giving the child ownership.
-The schedule works because they made it.

-• Indirect language reduces perceived demand while still providing direction.
-"I wonder if the shoes want to go for a walk" rather than "put your shoes on."
+• Indirect language reduces perceived demand while still providing direction: "I wonder if the shoes want to go for a walk" rather than "put your shoes on."

-• Choice architecture provides ADHD-helpful structure within PDA-friendly autonomy.
-"Would you like to do maths or reading first?"
+• Choice architecture provides ADHD-helpful structure within PDA-friendly autonomy: "Would you like to do maths or reading first?"

 • Interest-led learning leverages ADHD hyperfocus while reducing PDA resistance.
 Build the task around what they care about.

 • Movement breaks before demanding tasks address ADHD restlessness and PDA anxiety simultaneously.
-A five-minute trampoline session before homework can serve both.

 When autism, ADHD, and PDA all coexist

-The practical impact is compounding difficulty.
-Executive function overload from ADHD, sensory processing differences from autism, and anxiety-driven demand avoidance from PDA, all operating simultaneously.
+The practical impact is compounding difficulty: executive function overload from ADHD, sensory processing differences from autism, and anxiety-driven demand avoidance from PDA, all operating simultaneously.
 There's also an internal conflict between ADHD's need for novelty and stimulation and autism's need for predictability and routine.
 Masking exhaustion, particularly common in girls, frequently leads to school avoidance and burnout.